Join our family of Volunteers!

 Individuals interested in becoming a Direct Care Volunteer must participate in one of our 30-hour HSM training courses.

-Our training courses are held on Zoom and consist of two full 8-hour Thursdays, one 5-hour Friday, and two 4.5-hour Friday sessions.
+Our training courses are held on Zoom and consist of two full 8-hour Thursdays, one 5.5-hour Thursday, one 4.5-hour Friday, and one 3-hour Friday session.
 They are held annually in April, June, and September.

 Anyone interested in becoming a Direct Care or Administrative/Special Event Volunteer must submit an application and reference form.
 Upon approval of their application, Direct Care applicants must also complete one of our 30-hour training courses.